 In one study, Hispanics were less likely to complete advance directives compared with white Americans [130].
 For some, religious beliefs can be a barrier to setting up advance directives.
 If one believes that God has ultimate control, actively planning one's death will feel incongruent [150].
 In qualitative interviews with ethnic minorities, Hispanic participants indicated that they did not want to sign advance directive forms for fear of deportation [131].
-O'Mara and Zborovskaya assert that healthcare providers are in a unique position to help educate Hispanic/ Latino patients about advance directives by taking advantage of the cultural value of jerarquismo, which emphasizes respect for hierarchy [142].
+O'Mara and Zborovskaya assert that healthcare providers are in a unique position to help educate Hispanic/Latino patients about advance directives by taking advantage of the cultural value of jerarquismo, which emphasizes respect for hierarchy [142].

 Compared with White Americans, African Americans are also less likely to plan for end of life and use advance directives [84; 132].
 In one study, white participants were more likely to identify benefits of end-of-life planning, while African Americans were more likely to identify barriers [132].
+In a study with Black Americans living in Alabama, older participants reported they were reluctant to talk about end-of-life care planning with health providers [209].
+An analysis of a secondary dataset examining racial and ethnic differences in formal and informal advance care planning among U.S. adults found that both Hispanic and Black Americans were 1.77 times as likely to lack advance care plans compared with White Americans [210].
+This was also the case with any informal advance care planning.

 Although advance directives, living wills, and power of attorney directives are less common, African Americans tend to choose more aggressive lifesaving interventions than whites [85].
 While they are less likely to rely on formal written advanced directive documents, they are more likely to discuss end-of-life issues and planning with family members.
 Consequently, end-of-life planning for African Americans are more family-oriented, informal, and collectivistic [181].

 Some speculate that African Americans' experiences with institutional oppression, racism, and discrimination play a role in these trends.
-Examples of medical abuses (e.g., the Tuskegee experiment) may make African Americans more likely to aggressively protect themselves, which manifests as taking steps to prolong life.
+Examples of medical abuses (e.g., the Tuskegee experiment) may make African Americans more likely to aggressively protect themselves, which manifests as taking steps to prolong life [209].
 Experiences of oppression, which are rooted in slavery and the Jim Crow laws, may result in African Americans being fearful of giving up control, particularly to those representing the dominant culture [86].
 As with the sociopolitical backdrop of oppression in African American culture, some immigrant and refugee groups who have been politically persecuted and exploited in their home countries may be wary of signing legal documents [87].
 Among these groups, advance directives are often viewed with skepticism.

 Another factor in the non-adoption of advance directives is the role of religiosity and spirituality.
-Some have suggested that the disparity of advance directive use between whites and African Americans may be related to differences in beliefs regarding God's role in controlling life and death.
+Some have suggested that the disparity of advance directive use between whites and African Americans may be related to differences in beliefs regarding God's role in controlling life and death [208].
 Furthermore, cultural values about individualism/collectivism and future/present orientation appear to influence older individuals.
 In one study, older White individuals spoke more often about individualism/self-reliance and tended to have a future orientation while their older African American counterparts, who focused on collectivism/interconnectedness and tended to have a present orientation [132].